beuted/typescript-workshop/03-lets-type/README.md

 # Let's type

-We're going to have quick overview of the typing system.
+We're going to have quick overview of the type system.

 > You can have a look at the typescript doc on [Basic Types](https://www.typescriptlang.org/docs/handbook/basic-types.html) and [Advanced Types](https://www.typescriptlang.org/docs/handbook/advanced-types.html)